 How very, very awesome.

-I’ve been on quite a few emergency skills study days and courses, mostly in the UK, and none of them placed any importance on love, kisses or thanking women for birthing their babies.
+I’ve been on quite a few emergency skills study days and courses, mostly in the UK.
+None of them placed any importance on love, kisses or thanking women for birthing their babies.
 (Is it just me?)
-Neither can I find any reference to such things in the NICE guidance, and to my knowledge the only Cochrane review which mentions love is that evaluating early skin-to-skin contact for mothers and their healthy newborn infants (Moore et al 2007), which looked at maternal affectionate love and touch during observed breastfeeding.
+Neither can I find any reference to such things in the NICE guidance, and to my knowledge the only Cochrane review which mentions love is that evaluating early skin-to-skin contact for mothers and their healthy newborn infants (Moore et al 2007).
+That review looked at maternal affectionate love and touch during observed breastfeeding.
+But my experience, mostly helping women birth at home, is totally in accordance with the idea that love is an essential element at birth.

 Moore ER; Anderson GC; Bergman N (2007).
 Early skin-to-skin contact for mothers and their healthy newborn infants.
 The Cochrane Database of Systematic Reviews